sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 ### Validate

-Here are three kinds of validation:
+Let's validate the authentication in the following scenarios:

-#### 1. Send a request without key
+#### 1. Send a request without any key

 Send a request without the `apikey` header.